The Tomb of Ligeia: Release

+Reception

 Critical

-Howard Thompson in The New York Times of 6 May wrote:
+The Monthly Film Bulletin wrote: Though Corman's admirers are unlikely to be too disappointed by his new film, one may still regret the loss of narrative clarity which featured so strongly in The Masque of the Red Death.
+The crowded metamorphoses of the last ten minutes make for a confused climax.
+Moreover the blinding of Fell, the destruction of the abbey by fire, the blood-stained embraces of the doomed man and his ghostly beloved, are all too reminiscent of earlier Corman films – too much, in fact, of a formulary, melodramatic hotchpotch.
+Luckily there are ample compensations.
+The earlier intimations of horror are put over casually and briskly, notably where the black cat is concerned.
+Much of the incident is genuinely strange – the cat climbing the bell-tower with Fell's dark glasses gripped between its teeth; the dream in which Rowena is smothered by Ligeia's black tresses.
+Technically the film is less accomplished than The Masque of the Red Death, but it is still better – certainly more serious and naturalistic – than Corman's Hollywood Poe cycle.
+Price is a solemn, rather pained Verden Fell; Elizabeth Shepherd, who bears an uncanny resemblance to Honor Blackman, is more mature, positive and husky than any previous Corman heroine.
+She also doubles adequately for the sinister Ligeia who, the film hints, must have been around at the time the Pyramids were built.
+The chances are she's still around.
+At the end of the film one doesn't give a penny for Christopher's chances of a happy future with a girl who only looks like Rowena.Howard Thompson in The New York Times of 6 May 1965 wrote:

 Mr Corman at least cares about putting Mr Poe — or at least some of the master's original ideas — on the screen.
 If they are frankly made to be screamed at, they are not to be sneezed at.
 Mr Price still hams it up, front and center, but these low-budget shockers generally evoke a compelling sense of heady atmosphere and coiled doom in their excellent Gothic settings, arresting color schemes and camera mobility ...
 Mr Corman has made stunning, ambient use of his authentic setting, an ancient abbey in Norfolk, England, and the lovely countryside.
 The picture is not nearly as finished as Masque of the Red Death ...
 But the Corman climate of evil is as unhealthy and contagious as ever.

 Roger Corman later said he thought the film was "one of the best Poe pictures and Vincent's performance in the film was very good.
 It was simply a matter of age."